wkaisertexas/parallel-final-project/writeup.md

 The magnitude of impact of this optimization was suprising because avoiding the global memory atomic add to the number of non-zeros per non-zero was only 6% of kernel execution time.
 However, there was more time-savings when it came to writes made to cooMatrix_d.

 The most likely explanation for this fact is how writes to COO are more coalessed because of the faster atomic adds to `tile_write_offset`.
 This is important because this shows how profilers reporting of time-taken per line can be a misleading metric for cache optimization.

+## Alternative Things Attempting

+When attempting to reduce the use of atomics, a prefix sum for non-zero elements was used.
+Despite avoided atomic operations, using a prefix-sum marginally increased total execution time.

+However, because prefix-sum is a constant-time operation the benefit to it's use would increase depending on the sparsity of the input matrix.